JaimieHemmings/HTML-CSS-Project/README.md

 ## Overview

-As a stockist of live coldwater and tropical fish as well as a range of aquariums, decorations, substrates, food, aquarium plants and various other accessories, Tamar Aquatics needs a way to communicate their stock and services to the general public.
+As a stockist of live coldwater and tropical fish as well as a range of aquariums, decorations, substrates, food, aquarium plants and various other accessories, Fish Aquatics needs a way to communicate their stock and services to the general public.

-In addition to this, Tamar Aquatics also has several members on staff that are qualified experts in animal husbandry.
+In addition to this, Fish Aquatics also has several members on staff that are qualified experts in animal husbandry.

-In order to address the questions and concerns of the general public, Tamar Aquatics website needs to:
+In order to address the questions and concerns of the general public, Fish Aquatics website needs to:

 - Establish the companies brand and visual identity
 - Provide information on services available on site